Clinical Investigation and Translational Science

 All transcripts from foreign institutions (including GPA) must be evaluated and submitted by an approved foreign credentialing evaluation agency.
 Applicants should submit course by course transcript translations (including GPA) from the Educational Credential Evaluators, Inc. (ECE) or the World Education Services, Inc. (WES).

 A grade point average (GPA) no lower than B (3.0 in a 4.0 system) in the last 60 hours of coursework for a B.S./B.A. degree or a GPA of at least a 3.0 for applicants with a M.S. degree.

-A minimum score of 300 score for the combined verbal and quantitative portions of the Graduate Record Examination (GRE) is required.
-Scores on GRE tests taken more than five (5) years prior to application will not be accepted.
+Scores on the Graduate Record Examination (GRE) tests taken more than five (5) years prior to application will not be accepted.

 Applicants who have completed a graduate degree or an U.S. equivalent degree as determined by an evaluation from the ECE or the WES (if awarded from a foreign institution) in a health-related discipline (M.D., D.D.S., R.N., D.V.M., M.S., or Ph.D.) will be exempted from the requirement to complete the GRE.

 A minimum score of 560 on the paper version or 68 on the internet version of the Test of English as a Foreign Language (TOEFL) or 6.5 on the academic version of the International English Language Testing System (IELTS) for applicants from countries where English is not the native language.

 Scores on TOEFL or IELS tests taken more than two years prior to the date of matriculation will not be accepted.

 Letters of recommendation (three) attesting to the applicant's readiness for graduate level studies in clinical investigation.